klmnden/azure-docs.tr-tr/articles/service-fabric/service-fabric-controlled-chaos.md

 # This map is set by the starter of the Chaos run to optionally store the context about the specific run.
 $context = @{"ReasonForStart" = "Testing"}

-#List of cluster entities to target for Chaos faults.
-$chaosTargetFilter = new-object -TypeName System.Fabric.Chaos.DataStructures.ChaosTargetFilter
-$chaosTargetFilter.NodeTypeInclusionList = new-object -TypeName "System.Collections.Generic.List[String]"

-# All types of faults, restart node, restart code package, restart replica, move primary replica, and move secondary replica will happen
-# for nodes of type 'FrontEndType'
-$chaosTargetFilter.NodeTypeInclusionList.AddRange( [string[]]@("FrontEndType") )
-$chaosTargetFilter.ApplicationInclusionList = new-object -TypeName "System.Collections.Generic.List[String]"

-# In addition to the faults included by nodetypeInclusionList,
-# restart code package, restart replica, move primary replica, move secondary replica faults will happen for 'fabric:/TestApp2'
-# even if a replica or code package from 'fabric:/TestApp2' is residing on a node which is not of type included in nodeypeInclusionList.
-$chaosTargetFilter.ApplicationInclusionList.Add("fabric:/TestApp2")

 Connect-ServiceFabricCluster $clusterConnectionString

 $events = @{}
 $now = [System.DateTime]::UtcNow

-Start-ServiceFabricChaos -TimeToRunMinute $timeToRunMinute -MaxConcurrentFaults $maxConcurrentFaults -MaxClusterStabilizationTimeoutSec $maxClusterStabilizationTimeSecs -EnableMoveReplicaFaults -WaitTimeBetweenIterationsSec $waitTimeBetweenIterationsSec -WaitTimeBetweenFaultsSec $waitTimeBetweenFaultsSec -ClusterHealthPolicy $clusterHealthPolicy -ChaosTargetFilter $chaosTargetFilter
+Start-ServiceFabricChaos -TimeToRunMinute $timeToRunMinute -MaxConcurrentFaults $maxConcurrentFaults -MaxClusterStabilizationTimeoutSec $maxClusterStabilizationTimeSecs -EnableMoveReplicaFaults -WaitTimeBetweenIterationsSec $waitTimeBetweenIterationsSec -WaitTimeBetweenFaultsSec $waitTimeBetweenFaultsSec -ClusterHealthPolicy $clusterHealthPolicy

 while($true)
 {